-Overland Routes Accessible by truck and ATV year round using an all-weather road and is a 20-30 minute drive from the community.
-War Lake First Nation maintains the road and it is good most of the year (muddy during spring months) as long as it is plowed during the winter.
-War Lake War Lake First Nation often builds an ice road extension across the lake.
-Members travel by snowmobile in winter and spring using the road and ice road.
+Overland Routes Accessible by truck and ATV year-round using an all-weather road and is a 20-30 minute drive from the community.
+War Lake First Nation maintains the road and it is good most of the year (muddy during spring months) if it is plowed during the winter.
+War War Lake First Nation often builds an ice road extension across the lake.
+Lake Members travel by snowmobile in winter and spring using the road and ice road.
 The all-weather road used to connect to the winter road to Oxford House.
 Resource users that frequent the areas between War Lake and Three Sisters Lake will travel a full day by snowmobile to reach High Hill River.
 Access by ATV and snowmobile during winter and spring.
 There are two overland routes with the northern route taking 2-3 hours and the southern shortcut taking 1-2 hours depending on trail conditions.
-The northern route relies on the annual winter road to the Cyril Lake MTS tower and on some years, the road is extended to the campsite area on the island (allowing access with trucks).
-Atkinson Lake Referred to as the old freight road, the route connects to the winter road from Gillam to Shamattawa.
-The short cut relies on the same ice road to Cyril Lake but Members can follow the south side of the Cyril River to the cabin site using a former dog sled trail.
-Accessing the cabin site by truck can only occur using the northern route when the road extends past the Cyril Lake MTS tower junction.
-Waterway Routes Landing River crosses Crooked (Wakicomenaw) Lake where there is a boat launch allowing for travel all the way to the cabin site at Atkinson Lake, taking 1-2 days depending on water velocity and requiring crossing 6 portages.
-The traditional route used by ancestors from York Factory followed the Hayes River to Bigstone River to Fox River to Atkinson Lake, and same route to Landing River.
+Atkinson Lake The northern route relies on the annual winter road to the Cyril Lake MTS tower and on some years, the road is extended to the campsite area on the island (allowing access with trucks).
+Referred to as the old freight road, the route connects to the winter road from Gillam to Shamattawa.